nweaver/nweaver.github.io/index.md

-## Putting the Science in Mad Science
+## Putting the *Science* in Mad Science

 Welcome to Skerry Technologies, my (currently one-man) Research and Development operation focused on small Unmanned Aerial Systems.
+Although, in all honesty, it more like "mad engineering" rather than mad science.

 ## Dr Nicholas Weaver